Last Updated : 21-September-2023

 This is because predictive analytics allows manufacturers to identify potential problems early on and take action to prevent them from becoming larger and more expensive to resolve.

-Key areas where predictive analytics can be applied in manufacturing businesses
+Key areas where manufacturing predictive analytics can be applied in the businesses

 Predictive Maintenance: According to a study by the Mckinsey Global Institute, Predictive maintenance has the potential to reduce maintenance costs by up to 20% and increase equipment reliability by 30%.
 Predictive maintenance is the use of data analysis and machine learning algorithms to predict when a machine or equipment is likely to fail.
 This allows manufacturers to schedule maintenance and repairs proactively, reducing downtime and increasing productivity.